Uwe Boll: Restaurants

-Following his retirement from filmmaking, Boll entered the restaurant industry.
+Following his retirement from film-making, Boll entered the restaurant industry.
 His desire to become a restaurateur came from his own love of fine dining.
-He claims to have visited 120 Michelin-starred restaurants within a span of 10 years, and has made a short video series of restaurant reviews.
+He claims to have visited 120 Michelin-starred restaurants within a span of ten years, and has made a short video series of restaurant reviews.

 In 2015, Boll opened the Bauhaus Restaurant in Vancouver, after noting a lack of German cuisine in the city.
 He hired Stefan Hartmann as executive chef, who earned a Michelin star for his own Hartmanns Restaurant in Berlin.
 Hartmann resigned from Bauhaus in April 2017, to be replaced by chefs David Mueller and Tim Schulte.
+It closed permanently in March 2020 due to issues with its landlord and COVID-19.

-Bauhaus has received some positive reviews from local and international food critics.
+Bauhaus received some positive reviews from local and international food critics.
 The restaurant ranked 37th on the 2016 list of Canada's 100 Best Restaurants.
 It is also listed in The World's 50 Best Restaurants Discovery Series in 2017, being one of only three Canadian restaurants to be included.
+In 2020, it won a gold award for Best European Restaurant at the 2020 Vancouver Magazine Awards.

 Boll has remarked about his newfound success in owning a restaurant: "It's interesting, right?
 I had to open up a restaurant to get good reviews."

 In early 2018, Boll and his wife Natalie formed the Bauhaus Group to expand business.
-The group acquired the Blenheim Pub in Vancouver, changing it from a sports bar to a family-oriented restaurant.
-The restaurant closed because of the COVID-19 pandemic.
+The group acquired the Displace Hashery in Kitsilano, transforming it into a sports bar and family-oriented restaurant under the new name The Blenheim.
+By 2019, The Blenheim had closed.
 They also announced plans to open a second Bauhaus Restaurant location in Toronto in early 2019.
-A third location in China is also planned, to be opened in the Ocean Flower Island artificial archipelago and led by two European Michelin-starred chefs.
+A third location in China was also planned, to be opened in the Ocean Flower Island artificial archipelago and led by two European Michelin-starred chefs.
+Neither restaurant opened.

-In 2020, his restaurant won a gold award for Best European Restaurant at the 2020 Vancouver Magazine Awards.

 Personal life

-Boll currently lives in Vancouver.
-Despite having lived in Canada for many years, he still retains his German citizenship.
+Boll lived in Vancouver until 2020 and operated restaurants there, but he still retains his German citizenship.
 He married Canadian film producer Natalia Tudge in 2014.
 Together, they have a son and a stepson.
+He and his family moved back to Germany in 2020 following the closure of his restaurant during the COVID-19 pandemic.